 Escalating temperatures, the outdoor lifestyle, and plosive clothing can result in persisting dirt, sweat, and friction that increases the heat of the body resulting in overwhelming cases of acne in summer months.
 Lightweight high-quality cotton is one of the most breathable fabrics allowing proper airflow for drying out the dampness caused by sweat.
 If the sweat has nowhere to go, it will stay on your skin and trickle into your pores leading to the acne all over the body especially the back.

 Acne-prone skin needs extra care during the hot summer months.
 You need to develop a regular skincare regimen, add healthy food to your routine diet, and avoid the use of irritating products.
-If your acne gets worse and out of control, you can always consult the best skin dermatologist in Lansing.
+If your acne gets worse and out of control, you can always consult the best skin dermatologist.
 Keep your summertime breakouts at bay and preach healthy skin.